pfalcon/ScratchABlock/docs/func-params-returns.md

 for which they are not true.
 Thus, a human should be able to select which heuristics to use, easily oversee results achieved, and be able to override them on a case by case basis.

+5. Preserveds set is calculated in regards to function parameters.
+It may seem strange that a register which isn't defined locally (i.e. never explicitly saved/restored) is in preserveds set, but that means that it's a parameter, which serves as an arguments to another function, and that another function doesn't modify it, so it's really preserved for the current function.
+More involved example is that function has 2 paths: one modifying parameter register, but ending with infinite loop, while another path truly preserves that register, so this is signified in preserveds.